claimvantage/sfdx-jenkins-shared-library/README.md

 ### createScratchOrg

-[Creates a scratch org](vars/createScratchOrg.groovy) and adds values relating to that to the supplied [Org](src/com/claimvantage/jsl/Org.groovy) object for use by later steps.
+[Creates a scratch org](vars/createScratchOrg.groovy) and adds values relating to that to the supplied `org` object for use by later steps.
 This step has to come before most other steps.
+The org is created with the minimum duration value of `--durationdays 1` as the number of active scatch orgs is limited, though generally the org should be deleted via **deleteScratchOrg** when it is no longer needed.

 * _org_